DanMoss/Card-Game/README.md

 - [X] Create a README.md.
 - [ ] Fill out README.md.
 - [ ] Review directory usage.
-- [ ] Look into proper documentation standards.
-- [ ] Apply proper documentation standards.
+- [ ] Complete documentation.

 ###### Code quality
 - [ ] Review access modifier usage.
+- [ ] Review the use of getters/setters.
+- [ ] Review the RunMeld class and consider creating a Run class to lighten it.
 - [ ] Review complexity of methods surrounding playing cards.
 - [ ] Review the implementation of event management.